 Flooded Lead-Acid Batteries

 The most affordable RV battery option short term is a flooded-lead-acid battery.
-We’ll start with the cons.
-The thing about lead acid is, it’s super cheap short term, but relatively expensive long term.
+Let’s start with the cons.
+Although they’re super cheap short term, they’re relatively expensive long term.
 They require a good bit of maintenance or they’ll die on you quickly, and they last many years less than lithium batteries regardless.

-With this battery type, you’ll also want to install it somewhere with adequate ventilation.
-They emit flammable and poisonous fumes that can be harmful to you and your environment.
+With this type, you’ll also want to install it somewhere with adequate ventilation.
+They emit flammable and poisonous fumes that can harm you and your environment.
 They’re also bigger and heavier.
-And last thing.
-Lead acid batteries lose their max capacity over time.
-A few months down the road, a lead battery’s max charge will be a portion of what it was before.
+And lastly, they lose their maximum capacity over time.
+A few months later, a lead battery’s max charge will be a portion of what it was before.
 Lithium batteries, on the other hand, don’t have this problem.

 Now, the pros.
 They are cheaper on the front end.
 And can last a decent amount of time if they’re properly maintained AND aren’t used much.
 So they can be the best option for some buyers for that reason.